Behind the Scenes: Creating Quizzes for Accelerated Reader

 Each member of the team has their own list of publishers they have relationships with, so we send an email to Knights Of and kindly ask our contact there to send us a copy of the PDF for Happy Here as soon as it’s available.

-Processing the book
+Step 2: Processing the Book

 Ping!
 A few weeks later, a team member receives a link to download the PDF for Happy Here.
 But before we can start writing the quiz, there’s quite a bit of work that needs to be done.